Indefinite Morse 2-functions; broken fibrations and generalizations: The main results

-In the proof of Theorem~\ref{T:1Existence} we saw how to do this for a fixed $t$, for either of the level sets $g_t^{-1}(0)$ or $g_t^{-1}(1/2)$.
-The construction depended on a choice of arcs in $M$ based at the level set in question, and then produced a homotopy supported in a neighborhood of those arcs and loops.
-For a fixed $t$, it is just as easy to do this for both level sets simultaneously, since the arcs may be taken to be disjoint (recall that $m \geq 3$, where $m$ is the dimension of $M$).
-Even if one of the level sets contains a single Morse critical point, the same construction works since we can just keep the arcs and loops away from that critical point, so we can really do this for each $t$.
+As in the proof of Theorem~\ref{T:1Existence} we can make either of the level sets $g_t^{-1}(0)$ or $g_t^{-1}(1/2)$ connected for a fixed $t$, as long as $0$ or $1/2$ is a regular value.
+The construction depends on a choice of arcs in $M$ based at the level set in question, and then produces a homotopy supported in a neighborhood of those arcs and loops.
+Even if one of the level sets contains a single Morse critical point, we can keep the arcs and loops away from that critical point, either connecting the entire singular level set if the critical point is indefinite or connecting all the components other than the single point component when the critical point is a minimum or maximum.

 Now note that the arcs and the guiding homotopies in $S^1$ which are used for a fixed value $t=t_0$ will work for all $t$ in some short interval $[t_0-\epsilon,t_0+\epsilon]$, modulo modifying the arcs by small ambient isotopies near their endpoints.
-Cover $[0,1]$ by a finite collection of such short intervals, using disjoint arcs and loops where the intervals overlap, and use bump functions to patch together the homotopies over the whole of $[0,1]$.

-We only need to check that, in the middle of one of these homotopies, we have not introduced new components of $g_t^{-1}(0)$ or $g_t^{-1}(1/2)$, since now that we are patching homotopies together with bump functions, we do see the intermediate stages in the homotopy.
-In fact we do not introduce new components because, in Lemma~\ref{L:PathHomotopyToMorseHomotopy}, $\overline{\Gamma}^{-1}(q)$ has a single critical point of index $1$ with respect to projection onto the first factor of $I \times B^{m-1} \times I$, so for each $t$, $(\{t\} \times B^{m-1} \times I) \cap \overline{\Gamma}^{-1}(q)$ either has two components (for $t < 1/2$) or one component (for $t \geq 1/2$), but never more.
+Also note that, in the middle of one of these homotopies, we do not introduce new components of the level set in question.
+This is because, in Lemma~\ref{L:PathHomotopyToMorseHomotopy}, $\overline{\Gamma}^{-1}(q)$ has a single critical point of index $1$ with respect to projection onto the first factor of $I \times B^{m-1} \times I$, so for each $t$, $(\{t\} \times B^{m-1} \times I) \cap \overline{\Gamma}^{-1}(q)$ either has two components (for $t < 1/2$) or one component (for $t \geq 1/2$), but never more.